 So often companies spend an incredible amount of time and money designing and developing a product that is ultimately not fit for purpose.
 It may fail to meet the business needs of the company or the needs of the users.
-A Product Design Sprint can help to remove elements of risk from client projects and therefore can avoid costly redesigns or change of directions further down the road.
+A product design sprint can remove elements of risk from client projects and therefore help you avoid costly redesigns or change of directions further down the road.

 We offer our clients a way to validate their assumptions and test new products in a fast and cost-effective way; product design sprints.
 These are a highly effective way of shaping new products and identifying solutions to existing problems.
 They also help to reassure clients that their product is on the right path; bringing greater clarity to a project right from the outset.

-Made popular by Google Ventures (the venture capital arm of Google), product design sprints are invaluable for new businesses or existing companies looking to design/redesign a website or refine a digital product.
+Made popular by GV (opens in new tab) (the venture capital arm of Google), product design sprints are invaluable for new businesses or existing companies looking to design a website or refine a digital product.

-It's an intensive week aimed to help gain an understanding of what the product is (or should be), to brainstorm ideas and features, to decide on which ideas/features to explore, and then finally to prototype and test these concepts with real users.
+A sprint is an intensive week that aims to help the team understand of what the product is (or should be).
+During the sprint, the team brainstorms ideas and features, decides on which ones to explore, and then finally prototypes and tests these concepts with real users.

-It allows learning that would traditionally take months of work, in just a single week, ensuring that valuable time and money isn't wasted on something that might not work.
+Sprints make it possible to learn what would traditionally take months of effort in just a single week, ensuring that valuable time and money isn't wasted on something that might not work.

-This is perhaps the most important and difficult day, as it's now time to make decisions on how a prototype will look.
-With lots of ideas in front of you, it's time to review, critique and choose which elements to take to the next stage.
+This is perhaps the most important and difficult day: It's now time to make some decisions on how the prototype will look.
+With lots of ideas in front of you, you need to review, critique and choose which elements to take to the next stage.

-Have the whole team vote for the best options by using stickers to identify favourite features and a favourite overall design.
-Then, construct a new storyboard with the agreed concepts and UI interfaces to act as a blueprint for tomorrow.
+Have the whole team vote for the best options by using stickers to identify the group’s favourite features and a favourite overall design.
+Then, construct a new storyboard with the agreed concepts and UI interfaces to act as a blueprint for the following day.

 With a storyboard agreed upon, the UX designer gets to work on creating a working prototype for user testing.
-As there are just a few hours to work with, the prototype is not meant to look pretty, be branded or function perfectly.
+There are just a few hours to work with, so at this point the prototype is not meant to look pretty, be branded or function perfectly.

-A rough mock-up maximises time, getting the most important parts of the design in place for users to review, without wasting effort on something which could end up being scrapped.
+A rough mock-up means you can maximise time and get the most important parts of the design in place for users to review, without wasting effort on something that could end up getting scrapped.